guaix-ucm/pyemir/doc/tutorial_mos/simple_example.rst

 - ``refine_wavecalib_mode``: 2: this indicates that the image correspond to an arc exposure and that we are asking for a refinement of the wavelength calibration using that information.
-Note that, by default, this parameter is set to zero, and no refinement is carried out.
+Note that, by default, this parameter is set to zero, which means that no refinement is carried out (being the rest of the refinement parameters ignored).
 The value ``2`` indicates that the refinement is performed with the help or arc lines; a value of ``12`` indicates that the refinement process will use airglow (OH) lines.

 - ``global_integer_offset_x_pix``: 3: integer offset (pixels) that must be